ASchwantes/geedataextract/README.md

 ## MODIS LAI and FPAR

 Source data from NASA's MCD15A3H.006 MODIS Leaf Area Index/FPAR 4-Day Global 500m product.
-This product considerers data from both sensors Terra and Aqua.
+This product considers data from both sensors Terra and Aqua.
 More info can be found __[here](https://lpdaac.usgs.gov/products/mcd15a3hv006/)__.
 The GEE ImageCollection ID is "MODIS/006/MCD15A3H".

 The function __GEElaiMODIS()__, calculates the temporal average of LAI and fpar as well as a spatial average either at a single point, within a buffer from a point or within a polygon.